CloudNativeJS/appmetrics-prometheus/README.md

   injected if the application wants to use appmetrics, since it is a singleton module and only one can be present in an application.
 Optional, defaults to the appmetrics dependency of this module.
-* options.node-report {Object} An instance of `require('node-report')` can be
-  injected if the application wants to use node-report, since it is a singleton module and only one can be present in an application.
-Optional, defaults to the node-report dependency of this module.
 * options.title {String} Title for the dashboard.
 * options.docs {String} URL link to accompanying documentation.